FieldRobotEvent/virtual_maize_field/README.md

 rosdep install virtual_maize_field
 ```

-This package has been tested on ROS 2 Foxy, Humble and Rolling.
+This package has been tested on ROS 2 Humble, Iron and Rolling.

 ## Generating new maize field worlds
 This package includes a script (`virtual_maize_field/generate_world.py`) that can generate randomized agricultural worlds.
 All parameters are optional and have default values.
 All comma separated arguments can be scaler as well.